Aneesha Deep

 • How does your media product represent particular social groups?

 In our media product that is our opening sequence of a thriller movie we have an 18 year old girl who is troubled and is contemplating suicide, played by our chosen actress Annie Nurse.
 This character looks that of upper middle class as she doesn’t look overdone and doesn’t look what the majority would perceive as rich or poor.
 We also have a mystery man played by our chosen actor Jonathan Tang.
 He has a hidden identity at this point in the film and we are not supposed to know who he really is at the start of the film.
 He looks sinister as he is dressed in dark clothes and you do not see his full face.
 These characters are both protagonists and are represented as this because the male character does a good deed in stopping the girl’s suicide whereas the girl looks like the victim as she seems troubled.
 If developed further we would see how how female character would be represented as a troubled teenager and our male character's identity and story would continue to be more known to the audience throughout the film; the audience may feel they can relate to the characters.
-Also our characters have been represented in a modern way by the use of modern technology like the phones and by the characters' clothes.
+Also our characters have been represented in a modern way by the use of modern technology like the phones and by the characters' clothes.• What kind of media institution might distribute your media product and why?

 A distribution company like Overture films would be ideal for the distribution of our thriller as they have distributed a thriller like Law Abiding Citizen (2009) which had a budget of $40.000.000 and the gross box office takings stood at $73,343,413 (USA).
 Another company that could also distribute our film is Warner Bros.
 Pictures.
 A thriller this company has distributed is Sherlock Holmes (2009) which had a budget of $90,000,000 and the gross box office takings of this film was $208,897,390 (USA).
 Either one of these would be ideal because they both have distributed successful thrillers which fits the genre of our media product.